WOVNio/WOVN.php/README.en.md

 ```

 #### `outbound_proxy_host / outbound_proxy_port`
-Configures if WOVN.php should make connections to our API using a proxy server.
+Configures if WOVN.php should connect to our API using a proxy server.
 `outbound_proxy_host` should be set to the proxy server host. `outbound_proxy_port` should be set to the proxy server port number.

 `wovn.json`